Rescuing 331 bileptons from the Landau pole: Extending the scalar sector

 We remind that $N_H$ is the number of (light) $SU_L(2)$ Higgs doublets and $N_T$ is the number of (light) $SU_L(2)$ Higgs triplets.
 In this case we have $N_H=3$ and $N_T=1$ and therefore

 while $b_X$ is unchanged.
-Using these $b_i$-parameters we obtain a value for the scale $\mu_{\rm max} \sim 5500$\,GeV as shown in figure\,(\ref{figsextet}) with the dashed line.
-However if we assume that the new fields belonging to the sextet participate to the running staring from a scale $\mu\sim 600$\,GeV, then $\mu_{\rm max} \sim 4630$\,GeV, see figure\,(\ref{figsextet}) continuous line.
+Using these $b_i$-parameters we obtain a value for the scale $\mu^{\rm max}_{331} \sim 5500$\,GeV as shown in figure\,(\ref{figsextet}) with the dashed line.
+However if we assume that the new fields belonging to the sextet participate to the running staring from an intermediate scale, let us say $\mu\sim 600$\,GeV, then $\mu^{\rm max}_{331} \sim 4630$\,GeV, see figure\,(\ref{figsextet}) continuous line.